 Rustic Octagonal Gazebo and Custom made Swing Chair.

-Clover Woodcraft's lockdown garden furniture project 2020.
+Clover Woodcraft's designer lockdown garden furniture project 2020.

 During the pandemic and while our country was experiencing lock down we used our time to make some stunning custom garden furniture all from timber we had stock piled in the yard.
 Other people stocked piled toilet paper and food, we decided on having enough timber to complete any projects.